 The Company's financial statements and accompanying notes are prepared in accordance with accounting principles generally accepted in the United States of America.
 Preparing financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 These estimates and assumptions affect the application of our accounting policies.
 Actual results could differ from these estimates.
 Our significant accounting policies are described in the Notes to the Financial Statements contained herein.
-Critical accounting policies are those that require application of management's most difficult, subjective or complex judgments, often as a result of matters that are inherently uncertain and may change in subsequent periods.
-The Company's critical accounting policies include revenue recognition on contracts and contract estimates, pensions, impairment of long-lived assets, inventory valuation, and valuation of deferred tax assets and liabilities.
+Critical accounting policies and estimates are those that require application of management's most difficult, subjective or complex judgments, often as a result of matters that are inherently uncertain and may change in subsequent periods.
+The Company's critical accounting policies and estimates include revenue recognition on contracts and contract estimates, pensions, impairment of long-lived assets, inventory valuation, and valuation of deferred tax assets and liabilities.

 Revenues and estimated earnings under long-term defense contracts (including research and development contracts, except as described below in this paragraph) are recorded using the percentage-of-completion method of accounting, measured as the percentage of costs incurred to estimated total costs of each contract.
 For the Company's indefinite delivery, indefinite quantity contract to provide 2kW generator sets to the military and for orders from other Government subcontractors for 2kW generator sets, percentage-of-completion calculations are based on individual "Delivery Orders" which are periodically received for specified quantities.
+These calculations require management to estimate the cost to complete open orders.
+Changes between those estimates and the actual cost of completion of delivery orders impact the revenue recognition in each reporting period.
+Estimates are adjusted as necessary on a quarterly basis.
 For research and development contracts total costs incurred are compared to total expected costs for each contract.
-During the fiscal year ended June 30, 2010 the Company had one development sub-contract for which it recognized revenues on a time and material basis.
-During the fiscal year ended June 30, 2009 the Company had one development sub-contract to perform qualification tests for an EPA compliant engine for use with its 2kW generator sets on which it did not recognize revenue based on the percentageof-completion method.
-In this sub-contract, revenue was recorded with the successful completion of each milestone in accordance with the contract terms.
-The sub-contract was completed in January 2009.
+During the fiscal years ended June 30, 2011 and June 30, 2010 the Company had one development sub-contract for which it recognized revenues on a time and material basis.

 The Company has a defined benefit pension plan covering substantially all of its employees.
-FASB ASC 715, "Compensation - Retirement Benefits" provides guidance on an employer's disclosure about plan assets of a defined benefit pension or other postretirement plans.
-ASC 715 is effective for fiscal years ending after December 15, 2009.
-The initial application of ASC 715 did not have a material impact on the Company's financial position or results of operations.
+Financial Accounting Standards Board (FASB) Accounting Standards Codification 715 (ASC 715), "Compensation - Retirement Benefits" provides guidance on an employer's disclosure about plan assets of a defined benefit pension or other postretirement plans.